 Instead, homeowners will need to self-certify that their income has been directly or indirectly affected by the coronavirus.

-Your lender will contact you to assess your circumstances and agree on a manageable way for you to make up the deferred payments.
+Your lender will contact you at the end of the payment holiday to assess your circumstances and agree on a manageable way for you to make up the deferred payments.

 Lenders should provide a range of options, which may include extending your mortgage term or altering your monthly payments if it’s affordable to do so.

 The FCA’s guidance says that firms shouldn’t take a ‘one size fits all’ approach, but instead come up with tailored plans to help borrowers get back on track with their payments.

 Alternatives to mortgage payment holidays

 Payment holidays are just one option that lenders can offer, so it’s best to call your bank or building society and discuss what measures are available.

 You don’t need to undergo an affordability assessment, but if you’re willing to do so then your bank could offer you more tailored support.